-By installing a solar system, homeowners can protect themselves against these rising costs.
-Solar systems have almost no ongoing fuel or maintenance costs – since sunshine is free! – and they also produce power right where it’s needed in the home, which avoids costly transmission infrastructure.
+Homeowners can lower electric bills with a solar power system.
+Solar systems have almost no ongoing fuel or maintenance costs – since sunshine is free!
+Solar systems also produce power right where it’s needed (in the home), which avoids costly transmission infrastructure.
 As grid maintenance costs continue to rise, solar systems will provide increasingly attractive returns.

 Electric Bills Are Unpredictable

 One of the biggest frustrations we hear from homeowners is the unpredictability of their electric bills.
-It’s very difficult to know exactly how much energy a home is using in real time, so oftentimes increased usage throughout the month goes unnoticed until the bill arrives the next month, at which point homeowners are forced into tough budgeting decisions to pay their bills.
+It’s very difficult to know exactly how much energy a home is using in real time.
+Oftentimes increased usage throughout the month goes unnoticed until the bill arrives the following month, at which point homeowners are forced into tough budgeting decisions to pay their bills.